Limax cinereoniger: Description

 Juvenile ash-gray slugs are toffee brown.
 Adults are variable in color, including jet black, dark gray, pale gray and medium brown.
 A white to pale tan stripe runs along the long, prominent keel, and the foot sole of adults is pale in the middle with dark edges, wheres in juveniles it is all white.
 The tentacles are dark with black or brown spots.
-This species can reach over 30 cm, though most adults are between 10 to 20 cm.
+This species can reach over 30 cm, though most adults are between 10 and 20 cm.

 Ecology

 This species lives in ancient woodlands and occasionally parks, under dead leaves and logs.
 It feeds primarily on mushrooms and algae and is not considered a pest.

 Parasites

 Parasites of Limax cinereoniger include nematodes of genus Elaphostrongylus and Agfa flexilis.